pattonsgirl/CS3900-AppSoftwareDev/BusinessReqs+Agile/ProjectUpdate-BusinessReq.md

 ## Deliverable(s)

 The group repository needs to include the follow documents:
-- interview-questions.md with the group's set of interview questions
+- `BR-InterviewQuestions.md` with the group's set of interview questions
-- interview-[name].md where name is the name of the person interviewed and contains a transcription or link to video file of the interview.
+- `BR-Interview-[lastname]` where name is the name of the person interviewed and contains a transcription (`.md` files) or link to video file of the interview.
-- product-requirements.md with the group's product requirement outline
+- `BR-ProjectRequirementsDocument.md` with the group's product requirement outline

 ## Rubric